Our History

 As the 1950's led to the 1960's, we faced times of internal conflict primarily over the language used in worship and Sunday School.
 Our older, original members were interested in making a transition to English whereas our members who were post-World War II immigrants wanted to retain the German.
 When we opted to maintain the German language for worship, many of our members who preferred English decided to join Foothills Mennonite Church in the early 1960's.
 But the questions about language use were not quickly resolved.
 In 1969, we ended up adding an additional English-speaking service to follow the German-speaking one on Sunday mornings.
 Soon, that German service was the only time German was spoken.

 Meanwhile, in the mid-1960's, Jacob Wiebe became our first hired pastor, while we still had a large contingent of lay pastors from the congregation that were included in the ministerial team.
-One of those lay pastors, Peter Heidebrecht, was later ordained as "Ältester" ("elder" or "bishop"), a role that would eventually cease to function with changes in Mennonite Church polity over the years.
+One of those lay pastors, Peter Heidebrecht, was later ordained as "Ältester" ("elder" or "bishop"), a role that would eventually cease to function with changes in Mennonite Church polity over the following decade.

 1970's: Reaching Out

 The 1970’s was a time of building and growth, as young families grew and urbanization continued in Alberta.
 Many programs were started in the congregation including different choirs, clubs, auxiliaries, and bible studies that made the church the centre of our worshipping life as well as the centre of our social and community life.
 It wasn't long before the practice of having brotherhood meetings was changed to congregational meetings so that women had equal participation.
-And in 1970, Jacob Wiebe was elected as minister in charge.

 During this decade, the church was looking for ways to reach out to the neighbourhood, city, and even the world to be a part of God’s peace.
-Just north on 25th avenue, the congregation built two seniors residences: Menno Gardens and Menno Court.
+Just north on 25th avenue, the congregation built a seniors residence called "Menno Gardens."
 We joined Foothills Mennonite Church in establishing a third General Conference congregation in North East Calgary called Pineridge Christian Fellowship.
 And since so many of our families were refugees from war, we responded to the devastating war in Vietnam by sponsoring refugees from Southeast Asia.
 A total of fifteen family groups from Southeast Asia were sponsored by different groups in our church during this time.